thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 On core-formed amphoriskoi of this period see comments on [2003.200](#cat).
-For the classification of this particular amphoriskos see {Grose 1989}, class III:E, amphoriskos form III:2B: pp. 170–172, nos.
+For the classification of this particular amphoriskos see [[Grose 1989]], class III:E, amphoriskos form III:2B: pp. 170–172, nos.
 170–174.
 The shoulder area was restored forming an unexpected obtuse angle between the neck and the shoulder/body, compared for instance with the more typical for the form 2003.204.

 ## Provenance